 - Label bins or baskets to stay organized on long trips.

-- Line drawers with super-thin cedar panels to keep fabrics fresh.
+- Line drawers with thin cedar panels to keep fabrics fresh.

 11. Foldaway Desks for the Remote Work Revolution

 More RVers than ever work remotely, so compact desks have become essential.
-A foldaway desk can transform a wall nook or dinette into your mobile office in seconds.
+A foldaway desk can turn a wall nook or dinette into your mobile office in seconds.
+A friend of mine set one up near a window and swears the natural light makes her workday on the road feel less like work.

 Small Space Tricks